FG-Unofficial-Developers-Guild/FG-CoreRPG-Party-Inventory-Weight/README.md

 # Features
 The total weight of all items in party inventory will be shown in a new field.

-If you are also using [my Coins Weight extension](https://www.fantasygrounds.com/forums/showthread.php?67228-CoreRPG-Coins-Weight), coins in the party inventory will also have their weight added to the total.
+If you are also using v1.5+ of [my Coins Weight extension](https://www.fantasygrounds.com/forums/showthread.php?67228-CoreRPG-Coins-Weight), coins in the party inventory will also have their weight added to the total.